 That's like walking up to a baker who has beautiful hot-from-the-oven chocolate chip cookies and telling them your stomach is so delicate you can only eat Twinkies.
 Please don't.
-Not only are you wasting their time and your time, it's dismissing that person's hard work and training of years and putting it side-by-side with something spit out into a crinkly plastic wrapper by a factory machine in a matter of seconds.
+Not only are you wasting their time and your time, but it's also dismissing that person's hard work and training of years and putting it side by side with something spit out into a crinkly plastic wrapper by a factory machine in a matter of seconds.

 I decided to investigate to find out what Dove has that I don't.
 Let's take a look at the ingredients and compare them to mine.

 Wait, that's not terribly easy.
 Their site doesn't list ingredients . . .
 I had to get them off a cosmetics archive site.